 The Company is a resource company, and must incur expenses during the process of exploring and evaluating a mineral property to prove the commercial viability of the ore body, a necessary step in the process of developing a property to the production stage.
-Without a producing property, the Company does not have a current source of revenue from operations.
+As a non-producing resource company, the Company has no operating income, cash flow is generated mostly by the purchase of shares from the Company, and an accumulated deficit is the result of operations and exploration activities without production.

 The Company has incurred losses and negative cash flows from operations since inception and has an accumulated deficit.
+These conditions may indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going-concern depends upon its ability to continue to raise adequate financing and to develop profitable operations in the future.